 Listen and show concern for other people's religions and sincere beliefs.
-Even if you disagree with the beliefs or convictions of another, focus on seeking to understand and to be respectful of their perspective.
-People's words, beliefs, and actions are influenced by many factors.
+Even if you disagree with the beliefs, or convictions of another, seek to understand and to be respectful of his or her perspective.
+People's words, beliefs and actions are influenced by many factors.
 You should be sensitive to the feelings of others as you explain and pursue your positions, and you should ask that others not be offended by your sincere religious beliefs.